icavalheiro/ethereal-umbraco/README.md

-# Etherium On Umbraco 9 and docker!
+# Ethereal On Umbraco 9 and docker!

 This is a POC project to follow up on Umbraco 9 development on linux and how its running on docker.
 I've imported the HTML5up!
-Etherium template into Umbraco.
+Ethereal template into Umbraco.

 Currently the docker is setup for development only.